pluskal-lab/DreaMS_gradio/README.md

 ## Usage

-This repository provides source code for the DreaMS Gradio app.
+This repository provides the source code for the DreaMS Gradio app.
 The app is currently hosted here: [https://huggingface.co/spaces/anton-bushuiev/DreaMS](https://huggingface.co/spaces/anton-bushuiev/DreaMS).

 ## Development

-To run or debug the app locally, you can use the following command:
+To run or debug the app locally, you can use the following commands:

 ```bash
 git clone git@github.com:pluskal-lab/DreaMS_gradio.git